Writers-Instagram/intern-interview-task-kyma/regular/task/technical-writing-task-stekol.md

 ## Create a ClusterRoleBinding
 ClusterRoleBinding grants the permissions defined in a role to a user or set of users. holds a list of subjects (users, groups, or service accounts), and a reference to the role being granted.
 A ClusterRoleBinding grants that access cluster-wide.

 Alternatively, A RoleBinding can reference a ClusterRole and bind that ClusterRole to the namespace of the RoleBinding.

 If you want to bind a ClusterRole to all the namespaces in your cluster, you use a ClusterRoleBinding.

-The name of a RoleBinding or

-ClusterRoleBinding object must be a valid path segment name.
+The name of ClusterRoleBinding object must be a valid path segment name.

 ### To create a ClusterRoleBinding